mul-cps/edu_nodered_ros2_plugin/README.md

 tcp   0   0 0.0.0.0:1880    0.0.0.0:*    LISTEN   27803/node-red
 ```

-In this case another node red installation is already using the port.
-If this instance is installed on debian based  system it can be uninstalled by:
+In this case, the port is already in use by another Node Red installation.
+If this instance is installed on a Debian-based system, it can be uninstalled by :

 ```bash
 sudo apt remove node-red